 You should use a medium investment level when your brand faces only a couple of the media investment factors listed above, yet your brand has the size and margin to invest.
 With this level of spend, you should use a selective media plan by making smart choices of the target market who you know will respond to those media choices proven to pay back.

-High investment level opens you up to mass or always on
+High media budget level opens you up to mass or always on